-In SAFe, domain modeling connects to backlog items at the Team, Program, and Portfolio levels and provides a common language for the entire organization.
+In SAFe, domain modeling connects to backlog items at the Team, Program, Large Solution and Portfolio levels and provides a common language for the entire organization.
 Especially important is its connection with the Nonfunctional Requirements (NFRs) that may affect certain areas where “alternative design approaches” are sometimes used to satisfy the corresponding NFRs.

 Domain modeling also provides the Agile organization with opportunities for use of Agile-friendly design patterns and approaches that enhance velocity over the long term.
 As the system design changes, refactoring and updating the domain model is vital to maintaining a continuing understanding of the system, and goes hand in hand with code refactoring to help control the inherent complexity of software systems.